JGB futures hit 1-1/2 mth low on Europe debt moves

 billion) five-year JGB auction on Tuesday, market players said.

-"I think JGBs may face selling pressure in the near term as
+* "I think JGBs may face selling pressure in the near term

 near multimonth highs, there will be buying at certain levels